AmitabhaR/Heavy-Engine/README.md

 	2. Add the folder / package jruntime to your project for proper compile.
 	3. Compile an get the jar file.

+### Compile Windows Native Runtime
+	1. Open VS2013 and create a new static library project for c++.
+	2. Add all the files present in the Windows Native Runtime folder.
+	3. Hit Build button to compile to the final .lib file.

 ### Compile Engine
 	1. Open the Heavy-Engine.sln in the visual studio editor.
 	2. Click re-build to re-make the exe file.

+### Finally
+ 	1.Open the folder pre-compiled.
+	2.Copy all the files and folders like that pattern and run the engine.

 # Other Options
 In the pre-compiled folder , we have compiled and given you the latest build .
 You can download that if you don't want to re-compile the engine.